Anti-Hamas insurgency in the Gaza Strip: January

+In Dier al-Balah, two small armed groups the Abu Khammash and Abu Moghaiseb factions were formed.

 In January, Hamas executed one of Abu Shabab's senior aides.

+March

+In Dier al-Balah, Hamas clashed with the Abu Khammash and Abu Moghaiseb factions, killing and wounding several members, both factions later surrendered.

+April

+On the afternoon of 13 April, 2025, a group of Popular Forces members were ambushed by Hamas fighters in southern Rafah, while searching a property south of their camp, during which four of their fighters were killed.

+By the following morning of April 14, satellite imagery showed that the house at the site of the ambush was destroyed by an Israeli airstrike.

 May

 In May 2025, the Popular Forces were reported to be securing aid convoys, including vehicles of the United Nations and the Red Cross.
 Hamas accused Abu Shabab of being a collaborator with Israel, claiming his group operated behind earth berms securing humanitarian entry routes under an American humanitarian aid initiative.
 According to reports, his forces were escorting convoys from the Kerem Shalom crossing, armed with AK-47 rifles allegedly provided by the Israel Defense Forces (IDF).
 On 30 May, Hamas published a video which it claimed showed its members targeting undercover IDF soldiers with an IED.
 Per some Palestinian media reports, the men belonged to the Popular Forces.